mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Vargr senses of smell and sight are superior to those of humans.

-There is no central Vargr government; indeed, there is no governmental type that can be said to be ‘typically Vargr’.
+There is no central Vargr government; indeed, there is no governmental type that can be said to be 'typically Vargr'.
 Every conceivable form of governmental organization can be found somewhere in the Vargr Extents.
 The only cohesive force in the Extents is a fi erce racial pride which causes a slight tendency towards